[Learn Korean E24] “Honorifics”, “-(으)시”, “-(으)세요”

 We have three honorific particles in Korean.

-You can connect all of them to a noun regardless of whether a noun has a final consonant or not.
+You can connect all of them to a noun regardless of whether a noun has a final consonant.

 So, it is pretty straightforward.
 Let’s go through them one by one.